D10221/gjsx/readme.md

 - app3
    using `ts-for-gir` for classic Gtk, from glade UI xml templates
 - app4
     using jsx factory function to create glade xml
+- app5
+    using jsx and components

 # Init